maxtillberg/ICEBridge/README.md

 # ICEBridge

-Blender plugin to send BIM data to [IDA ICE](https://www.equa.se/en/ida-ice).
+Blender plugin to send BIM-data like IFC to [IDA ICE](https://www.equa.se/en/ida-ice).

 ![This is an image](https://github.com/maxtillberg/ICEBridge/blob/main/ICEBridge.png)

 ## Requirements

-To run this plugin you need [Blender](https://www.blender.org/) and [BlenderBIM](https://blenderbim.org/).
-I recomend to install [Speckle](https://speckle.systems/) and [dotBIM](https://dotbim.net/) as well.
+To run this plugin, you need [Blender](https://www.blender.org/) and [BlenderBIM](https://blenderbim.org/).
+I recommend installing [Speckle](https://speckle.systems/) and [dotBIM](https://dotbim.net/) as well.
 It also helps if you have access to Revit and/or ArchiCAD, at least demo versions.
 To import the data you need [IDA ICE](https://www.equa.se/en/ida-ice).

 ## Installation